Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 McCarthy(1) and Hernandez(2) describe a biochemical profile that is characteristic of aluminum overload disease in dialysis patients:

 Prosthesis wear is known to result in increased circulating concentration of metal ions.(3) Modest increase (6-10 ng/mL) in serum aluminum concentration is likely to be associated with a prosthetic device in good condition.
-Serum concentrations >10 ng/mL in a patient with an aluminum-based implant not undergoing dialysis suggest significant prosthesis wear.
+Serum concentrations above 10 ng/mL in a patient with an aluminum-based implant not undergoing dialysis suggest significant prosthesis wear.
 Increased serum trace element concentrations in the absence of corroborating clinical information do not independently predict prosthesis wear or failure.

 Failure to pay attention to proper specimen collection procedures can cause abnormal results due to specimen contamination, which can lead to misinterpretation and misdiagnosis: